-- 1 Do one of the following: - Click the plus sign icon in the Servers list or in the Home screen.
-Type the IP address or server name for the Fiery server and then click Add. - Select the Fiery server in the Servers list and click Connect. - To reconnect to a Fiery server, select it and click Connect. - 2 Select the user from the User list, and type the appropriate password. - In addition to the default user names of Administrator and Operator, users can login with their own user names if the network administrator has assigned them as a member of one of the groups in Configure > User Accounts. - 3 Click Login.
+- 1 Click the plus sign in the Servers list or in the Home screen.
+Type the IP address or server name for the Fiery server and then click Add. - 2 Select the user from the User list, and type the appropriate password.

+In addition to the default user names of Administrator and Operator, users can log in with their own user names if the network administrator has assigned them as a member of one of the groups.